Skip to content

 Tipping in Australia

 Tipping is not expected in Australia.
-Staff receive fair minimum wages; prices include tax and service.
-Round up or leave up to 10% for good service if you wish.
-Some venues add optional service charges (check and opt out if you prefer).
+Round up or leave up to 10% for good service if you want to, but there is no obligation.

 Tipping not expected